RoyalPineapple/airglow/CONFIGURATION.md

 **shairport-sync.conf is Read-Only**: The `shairport-sync.conf` file is never modified.
 Hook enable/disable is controlled entirely through YAML configuration.

-## Backward Compatibility

-The system supports reading from the legacy `.conf` format (`ledfx-hooks.conf`) for backward compatibility, but all new configurations should use YAML format.

 ## API Endpoints

 ### GET `/api/config`